Hitting the Hip Dining and Music Scene in Toronto

 It’s not uncommon to see Jamaican mixed with Italian flavors, alongside dim sum and French-inspired cuisine.
 A lot of restaurants refer to ‘comfort food,’ and it’s not just an American term, but refers to each nation’s version of what is familiar to them.

 Toronto’s live music scene has taken a hit with many music venues shutting down, which is sad.
 I only had a few days in Toronto, so I needed to be methodical about where to dine and where to catch live music.
-Here’s where I started.
+The venues below are where I started, but it’s not just the unique food, there are some of the most amazing desserts in Toronto to try as well.

 1532 Dundas St West